mindset-dojo/mindset-dojo.github.io/_authors/kyle-ingersoll.md

 ---
 layout: threshold
 sections_key: author
-mantra: "Don't Demand.
-Do."
+mantra: "Self-Sovereignty is Ki"
-mantra_mark: "Do."
+mantra_mark: "Self-Sovereignty"
 description: >
   College and Mindset Dojo Student.
 Skilled in metacognition, conversations, and computer.
 Last follower of the previous two incarnations of Mindset Dojo, and first of this version.
 name: Kyle Ingersoll